freeCodeCamp/freeCodeCamp/guide/english/php/security/sql-injection/index.md

 SELECT email FROM users WHERE id = `$input`;
 ```

-So with the above the input is not type casted (I.e. casting the input with (int) so only a number is allowed) nor escaped allowing someone to perform an SQL Injection attack - for example the URL `getemailbyuserid.php?id=1'; My Query Here-- -` would allow you to run arbitrary SQL queries with little effort.
+So with the above the input is not type casted (I.e. casting the input with `(int)` so only a number is allowed) nor escaped allowing someone to perform an SQL Injection attack - for example the URL `getemailbyuserid.php?id=1; My Query Here--` would allow you to run arbitrary SQL queries with little effort.

+As the SQL code is a string which can be controlled by an attacker, the `id` variable in the example above effectively becomes `1; My Query Here--`.
+The `$sql` string thus becomes `SELECT email FROM users WHERE id =1; My Query Here--`.
+You can see that arbitrary queries can be appended to the original query.
+The double-dash `--` comments out any trailing characters which can cause an issue with the payload, like closing quotes if available.

 ### Defending your website from sql injection attacks in PHP
 There are a few approaches to defend your website from SQL Injection Attacks.
 These approaches are Whitelisting, Type Casting, and Character Escaping